Snorting Hydrocodone: Dangers, Side Effects, & Addiction

 Why Is Hydrocodone Addictive?

-For some people, this means ingesting larger doses of the drug; other people may find different ways to experience intoxication.
-One method used to induce a high more rapidly is to crush and snort hydrocodone.
+For some people, this means ingesting larger doses of the drug; other people may attempt to gain a greater high by altering the ways that they consume the drug.
+One method used to induce a high more rapidly is to crush and snort hydrocodone pills.